Fagradalsfjall: Lava and gas output: Development of the eruption

-Results from measurements published by University of Iceland on 26 April 2021 showed that the composition of eruption products had changed, to more closely resemble the typical Holocene basalts of Reykjanes peninsula.
 The eruption itself also changed in character at the same time, and was producing lava fountains up to 50 m in height on Sunday, 25 April 2021.
 On 28 April 2021, the lava fountains from the main crater reached a height of 250 m.

 The eruption pattern changed on 2 May from a continuous eruption and lava flow to a pulsating one, where periods of eruptions alternated with periods of inactivity, with each cycle lasting 10 minutes to half an hour.
 The magma jets became stronger, producing lava fountains of 300 m in height, visible from Reykjavík, with the highest one measured at 460 m.
 The lava jets have been explained as explosive release of ancient trapped water or magma coming in contact with groundwater.
 The lava flow rate in the following weeks was also double that of the average for the first six weeks, with an average lava flow rate of 12.4 m3/s from 18 May to 2 June.

 The increase in lava flow is unusual, as eruption outputs typically decrease with time.
 Scientists from the University of Iceland hypothesize that there is a large magma reservoir deep under the volcano, not the typical smaller magma chamber associated with these kinds of eruptions that empty over a short time.
 From the composition of the magma sampled, they also believe that there is a discrete vent feeding the main lava flow from a depth of 17–20 km from the Earth's mantle, and may be of a more primitive kind than those previously observed.
 The channel widened in the first six weeks leading to increased lava flow.
 The eruption may create a new shield volcano if it continues for long enough.
-The formation of such volcano has not been studied before in real time, and this eruption can offer insights into the working of the magmatic systems.
+The formation of such volcanoes has not been studied before in real time, and this eruption can offer insights into the working of the magmatic systems.